 You will find hotels at Folly, Isle of Palms, Kiawah and Seabrook.
 The Tides at Folly has beachfront rooms along with a funky restaurant and bar.
 The Boardwalk Inn is in the Wild Dunes Resort and offers guests a short walk to the beach and top-notch service.
 The Sanctuary at Kiawah is right on the beach and offers spacious rooms with every luxury, an indoor pool and spa, as well as an outdoor pool.

 Each of the beaches also has condos and private homes for rent, typically on a weekly basis.
 The sizes and prices vary from one-bedroom condos to houses that will sleep 20.
-Here are a few agencies that handle beach rentals: for Wild Dunes, Isle of Palms and Sullivan's, try Island Realty; for Folly Beach, try Avocet Properties; for Edisto Beach, try Edisto Realty; and for Seabrook or Kiawah, try, Kiawah Island Golf Resort or Beachwalker Rentals.
+Here are a few agencies that handle beach rentals: for Wild Dunes, Isle of Palms and Sullivan's, try Island Realty; for Folly Beach, try Avocet Properties by Vacasa; for Edisto Beach, try Edisto Realty; and for Seabrook or Kiawah, try, Kiawah Island Golf Resort or Beachwalker Rentals.

 Things to do